 Spider-Man: Into The Spider-Verse (2018)

 Miles Morales is a smart and witty teen but struggles to live up to the ambitions of his parents.
 He attends a new boarding school, where he excels in the sciences but copes with his social awkwardness.
 Destiny has a way of roaring in when least expected, and for Miles, his life explodes into different dimensions when he is bitten by a radioactive spider.
 A scientific experiment, caused by the villainous Kingpin, causes the universe to bend, and Miles soon discovers he’s had more friends than he ever realized.
 If he is to save the city, and perhaps the entire universe, Miles must pair with his new super-powered friends and embrace his role as Spiderman.
 Spider-Man: Into The Spider-Verse is an animated tour de force that is unlike anything that has ever been created.
-The Academy Award-winning movie is a living, breathing comic book adventure with an excellent story, diverse array for characters, sharp kinetic action, and solid humor.
+The Academy Award-winning movie is a living, breathing comic book adventure with an excellent story, diverse array of characters, sharp kinetic action, and solid humor.
 Spider-Man: Into The Spider-Verse is great for Spider-Man enthusiasts and those diving into the world of Spider-Man for the very first time.
 It weaves the themes of friendship and selflessness, making it great for families!

 Rotten Tomatoes: 97%